Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 24 November 2024 03.25.20 UTC
+- WIB: Minggu, 24 November 2024 04.24.15 UTC
-- WITA: Minggu, 24 November 2024 04.25.20 UTC
+- WITA: Minggu, 24 November 2024 05.24.15 UTC
-- WIT: Minggu, 24 November 2024 05.25.20 UTC
+- WIT: Minggu, 24 November 2024 06.24.15 UTC

 Kutipan Inspiratif:
-"It's not the size of the dog in the fight, but the size of the fight in the dog."
+"A loving memory of your smiling face, a friend like you can never replace, deep in my heart you will always stay, truly remembered ever!!"

-Kategori: motivational
+Kategori: friendship